biicode/docs/c++/configuration_files/biicode-conf.rst

 	[requirements]
 	    # required blocks (with version)
 	    erincatto/box2d: 10

 Take a look at the :ref:`docs about dependencies <cpp_dependencies>` to know more.

 [parent]
 ------------

-``[parent]`` section tells you  *"who is your parent version"*, the remote version corresponding to your local block and looks like this:
+``[parent]`` section tells you  *"who is your parent version"*.
+Indicates the version of the remote block being edited and looks like this:

-Indicates the version of the remote block being edited .
 *biicode.conf*

 .. code-block:: text